 I am an Associate Professor and chair of the Department of Communication and Media Studies at Saint Joseph’s University in Philadelphia.
-I teach courses in digital media ethics and civic and community media.
+I teach courses in digital media ethics, civic media and oral history.

 My teaching and writing investigates and analyzes the intersection of civic engagement and digital media, particularly as they relate to social justice issues.

 I am currently working on The Redemption Project, a multimedia documentary project that tells the stories of “juvenile lifers,” people who are serving life without parole for crimes they were convicted of when they were teenagers.
 Pennsylvania currently has more juvenile lifers – about 500 – than any state in the country.
 There are currently some than 2,500 juvenile lifers in the United States.
 In every other country in the world combined there are zero.